ansys/scade-design-rules/doc/source/rules/modelling/all_elements_in_one_equation_set.rst

 .. index:: single: All Elements In One Equation Set

-All Elements In One Equation Set
+All elements in one equation set
 ================================

 .. rule::